 Place all vegetables in a large bowl.

-Toss squash, zucchini and eggplant with 3 Tablespoons of your basil-garlic vinaigrette.
-Return vinaigrette to refrigerator.
+Toss squash, zucchini, and eggplant with 3 Tablespoons of your basil-garlic vinaigrette.
+Return vinaigrette to the refrigerator.

 Let's head to the grill:

 Once at 350º-400º, scrap the grill grates with your grill brush, then coat with olive oil using a paper towel, dipped in your olive oil.

 Grill steaks, covered with grill lid for 5-6 minutes on each side or to your desired degree of doneness.
 My recommendation is to cook the steaks to 120º.
 Once steak has reached the desired doneness, remove from the grill, place on a plate and securely wrap the steak and plant in aluminum foil.
 This will allow the steak to continue cooking.
 Meanwhile, return to the grill.
 Glide on another coating of olive oil, using your paper towel method.

 Spread out squash, zucchini and eggplant on your grill, to allow even cooking.
 Cook for 5-6 minutes on first side, or until tender.